 The word advent itself means “arrival” or “an appearing or coming into place.”
 Christians often speak of Christ’s “first advent” and “second advent”; that is, His first and second comings to earth.
 His first advent would be the Incarnation—Christmastime.

-The Eastern Orthodox Church does not observe Advent per se, but they do keep a long fast before Christmas.
+The Eastern Orthodox Church observes Advent, or the Nativity Fast, for 40 days, from November 15 through December 24.
 In the West, Advent has developed a more festive tone, although many churches also keep a fast and focus on prayer and penitence akin to what takes place during the Lenten season (sometimes, Advent is even called “Little Lent”).
 Advent is seen as a time to prepare one’s heart for Christmas and for the eventual return of Christ (and the judgment He will bring to the world).

 Churches that observe Advent usually decorate their sanctuaries in the liturgical color of Advent, purple (or in some cases royal blue).
 Some churches change the color to rose on the third or fourth Sunday of Advent to signify a greater emphasis on the joy of the season.